Magical Girl Friendship Squad: Origins: Development

-Magical Girl Friendship Squad Origins is an anime-inspired animation created by Kelsey Stephanides.
-The show began airing on Syfy's new adult animation block, TZGZ in January 2020.
+Magical Girl Friendship Squad: Origins is an anime-inspired animation created by Kelsey Stephanides.
+It was said to be inspired by Sailor Moon and other magical girl anime, began airing on Syfy, The series began airing on Syfy's then-new adult animation block, TZGZ, in January 2020.
 This pilot series was written by Diana McCorry, who created Human Kind Of.
 Stephanides stated that this series was a parody of the magical girl subgenre and set up the characters, which later were expanded upon in the main show.

-In 2015, while in school at New York University, studying Media, Culture and Communications, Stephanides, an avid fan of the magical girl genre, came up with the idea for the show.
+In 2015, while in school at New York University, studying media, culture and communications, Stephanides, an avid fan of the magical girl genre, came up with the idea for the show.
 After talking to her professor, James Belfer of Cartuna, he told her to pitch it to Cartuna, which loved the show.
 As a result, the production on the series began, meant to be a "short-form pitch to networks," and it was pitched around for years until 2019, when SYFY picked it up, wanting to reboot it, polish it more, and have longer episodes.
 That led to the creation of the main show, Magical Girl Friendship Squad.
-Stephanides also noted how this pilot show effected the main show, like the idea of Nut, an animal companion and partner which helps the protagonists, and is somehow the creator of the universe, saying it is "hilarious and adorable."
+Stephanides also noted how this pilot show affected the main show, like the idea of Nut, an animal companion and partner which helps the protagonists, and is somehow the creator of the universe, saying it is "hilarious and adorable."